• Updated on Dec 4, 2024

 Commonly known as a Nepali doughnut, Sel roti is prepared by mixing rice flour with water, sugar, and ghee.
 The batter made from the mixture is then deep-fried in the boiling oil till it turns light brown and gives a crispy texture.
 The roti is round-shaped and is usually served as a snack with aloo tarkari or tea.

 Selroti is very common in the households of Nepal and is an iconic symbol of Nepali culture as it is prepared for important occasions like marriage, puja, and other religious ceremonies and festivals like Maghe Sankranti and Tihar.
-Since this food is popular in Nepali household, you can now see this delicacy in local shops and streets of Kathmandu, especially early in the morning in Ason and Indra Chowk.
+Since this food is popular in Nepali households, you can now see this delicacy in local shops and streets of Kathmandu, especially early in the morning in Ason and Indra Chowk.
 The sweet roti served with aloo tarkari and tea is appetizing and appealing is a popular local food in Nepal.

-To enjoy Sel roti, visit Ason early in the morning or go to Lokpriya selroti bhandar in Samakhusi, Kapurdhara or other local eateries in Kathmandu.
+To enjoy Sel roti, visit Ason early in the morning or go to Lokpriya Selroti bhandar in Samakhusi, Kapurdhara, or other local eateries in Kathmandu.

 ✔ Average price per piece: NRs.
 20-30